Noah Hickey

 Noah Hickey (born 9 June 1978) is a New Zealand former footballer who last played for Gisborne City in the Central Premier League and last played professionally for the New Zealand Knights in the Hyundai A-League.
-He plays as either a striker or a right-winger and was an established member of the New Zealand national team, the 'All Whites'.
+He played as either a striker or a right-winger and was an established member of the New Zealand national team, the 'All Whites'.

 Biography

 He was the 1997 New Zealand Young Player of the Year, and has had trials with English teams Watford F.C. and Northampton Town F.C., perhaps due to his appearance in the 2003 Confederations Cup tournament.
 He also achieved numerous caps for the Eastern Suburbs first team, and was a regular goal scorer for the "White Demons".

 Noah had a successful stint with Tampere United of Finland.
 He scored the goal that helped them win the league against MyPa, and also scored an infamous winner with his hand against rivals FC Haka.

 He has presented a children's football show on Sky Sports in New Zealand.
 He is also infamous for missing an open goal in bizarre fashion, now featured on several 'bloopers' tapes.
 Noah Hickey has also appeared on NZ reality television show City Celebrity Country Nobody.

 Noah's famous miss is featured in the football bloopers video "Nick Hancock's Football Hell".
 Noah is repeatedly referred to incorrectly as Noel Hickey during the remainder of the video (this is a mistake made by the commentator in the video clip, and not solely Hancock's error).